docarray/docarray/docs/user_guide/storing/docindex.md

 **Database configurations**

-_Database configurations_ are configurations that pertain to the entire DB or DB table (as opposed to just a specific column), and that you _don't_ dynamically change at runtime.
+_Database configurations_ are configurations that pertain to the entire database or table (as opposed to just a specific column), and that you _don't_ dynamically change at runtime.

 This commonly includes:

 - host and port
 - index or collection name
 - authentication settings
 - ...

-For every backend, you can get the full list of configurations, and their defaults, like this:
+For every backend, you can get a full list of configurations and their defaults:

 ```python
 from docarray.index import HnswDocumentIndex